alexander-tavasoli/Data-Science-Thesis/data/README.md

 ## Forecasts

 A folder that contains all of the forecast data.
-There should be environment variables linked to each of the subc=folders of Forecasts: NMME, CFS, and SEAS.
+There should be environment variables linked to each of the subfolders of Forecasts: NMME, CFS, and SEAS.
 These forecasts come from NOAA and ECMWF.

 ## Reanalysis